Sahshim/salleh-tech-blog/_posts/2025-06-14-your-first-post.md

 ---
-title: "Your First Post"
+title: My First Post
 date: 2025-06-14
+layout: post
+published: true
 ---

-This is the first blog post on Salleh.Cloud.
-Welcome aboard!
+This is the body content of my first blog post.